Signed in as:

 By Any Other Name, Cowpeas Still Taste Sweet

 Cowpeas (Vigna unguiculata) go by many names, including black-eyed peas, pinkeye/ purple hulled peas, crowder peas and southern peas.
 In various countries in Africa, where the plant was originally domesticated, common names include: niébé, seub, niao, wake, and luba hilu.
 On the Indian subcontinent they are called lobia, in Brazil, caupi.
-In China, a variety of cowpeas often called long beans or asparagus beans has been grown for over 1,000 years.
+In Southeast Asia, a variety of cowpeas called long beans or asparagus beans has been grown for over 1,000 years.

 Caption: (above) Asian Long Beans growing under research conditions at UC Riverside. (left) California Blackeye 77 growing in Fresno.